TheoMcCoy/cybersecurity-lab/digital-forensics/01-forensic-drive-image-hidden-partition.md

 fiwalk ext-part-test-2.dd | less
 ```

 fiwalk is a TSK-based tool that walks through a drive image and reports on every file system and file it can identify.
-In this image, each partition contained a text file named after the partition — providing a breadcrumb trail confirming partition boundaries.
+In this image, each partition contained a text file named after the partition, providing a breadcrumb trail confirming its boundaries.

 ---